 Fasting can be a double-edged sword.
 There are undoubtedly benefits of having a hard stop to your eating window to limit your calorie intake.
 There is also no need to eat if you are not hungry.
 When you do eat, it seems that it is beneficial to front-load your protein intake to maximise your satiety.

-So, while there are benefits of limiting your eating window, those benefits will be limited if you don’t pay some attention to food quality (i.e. nutrient density).
+So, while limiting your eating window has benefits, those benefits will be limited if you don’t pay attention to food quality (i.e., nutrient density).

 Is “plant-based” the solution?